-The Draft FY2020-2021 Substance Abuse Prevention and Treatment Block Grant Behavioral Health Assessment and Plan Report is available for public review.
-Click this link to open the revised report.
+The 2021 Substance Abuse Prevention and Treatment Block Grant Application is available for public review.
+Click on this link to open the application.

 The Tennessee Department of Mental Health and Substance Abuse Services receives the Substance Abuse Prevention and Treatment Block Grant (SABG) from the U.S. Department of Substance Abuse and Mental Health Services Administration (SAMHSA) to provide prevention, treatment and recovery support services, and activities for people who are at-risk of or have a substance abuse problem.

 For any questions, contact Deputy Assistant Commissioner Bev Fulkerson at 615-532-1437 or email@example.com

 Individuals will receive priority for admission to licensed treatment agencies if he or she meets one or more of the following:

 Treatment: Meeting the 133% Federal Poverty Guideline.

 Prevention: Evidence-based and culturally-responsive programming to individuals such as children of parents who abuse substances, children with incarcerated parents, and children in foster care; and county-level coalitions that foster community environments which discourage substance misuse and abuse.

 Treatment: A variety of services targeting adolescents and adults who are in need of treatment and/or recovery support services including detoxification, clinical treatment, and HIV outreach.

 To find services and the agencies who provide them, refer to the directories in Related Links below.